RookieSA/PHP-Phrame/README.md

 # Phrame

-A simple PHP Framework that assists with structural development that seamlessly seperates code from design
+A simple PHP Framework that assists with modular development that seamlessly seperates code from design